 - Is Uniting for Ukraine limited to the first 100,000 applications?

-No. There are no numerical limits on requests for travel authorization under Uniting for Ukraine or parole.
-The U.S. Government is committed to providing Ukrainians displaced as a result of Russia’s invasion a full range of legal pathways, including humanitarian parole, immigrant and nonimmigrant visas, and the U.S. Refugee Admissions Program, in accordance with U.S. laws.
+No. There are no numerical limits on requests for travel authorization or parole under Uniting for Ukraine.
+The U.S. government is committed to providing Ukrainians displaced as a result of Russia’s invasion a full range of legal pathways, including parole, immigrant and nonimmigrant visas, and the U.S. Refugee Admissions Program, in accordance with U.S. laws.

 - Is Uniting for Ukraine limited to only Ukrainian citizens?

 Uniting for Ukraine is available to eligible Ukrainian citizens and their non-Ukrainian immediate family members with a valid passport.
 Non-Ukrainian immediate family members must be traveling to the United States with the Ukrainian citizen.
 For purposes of Uniting for Ukraine, immediate family members include:

 The spouse or common-law partner of a Ukrainian citizen; and

 The unmarried children under age 21 of a Ukrainian citizen.